coatless-quarto/assign/README.md

 The extension takes a single document and creates three different outputs:

-- `*-assign.qmd`: Student facing assignment details.
+- `assign/`: Student facing assignment details.
-- `*-sol.qmd`: Solutions without any directions.
+- `solution/`: Solutions without any directions.
-- `*-rubric.qmd` (Optional): Solutions alongside of grading criteria
+- `rubric/` (Optional): Solutions alongside of grading criteria

-To achieve this feat, the extension uses custom class names and hides content depending on the profile being displayed.
+To achieve this feat, the extension uses custom class names and hides content depending on the [Quarto profile]() being displayed.
 We current recognize the following custom class names:

 - `.direction`: shown in the assignment, but not the solution or rubric documents.
 - `.sol`: shown in the solution and rubric documents.
 - `.rubric`: shown only in the rubric version of the solutions.

+## Example

-For an example of each custom class, please see:
+For an example of each custom class, please see the [demo/](demo/) folder.

+This folder contains `index.qmd` that contains the following:

 ````markdown